Alicia Keys burst into the music scene in 2001 with

 Usher, Manuel Seal

 and Adonis Shropshire).
-Alicia performed at the ceremony.
+Alicia performed at the

 Alicia won 3 Soul Train Music Awards